-Please join NLIHC in Washington, DC, for our ERASE National Convening on October 17, 2022.
-The convening, “Emergency Rental Assistance: A Path to a Permanent Program,” will provide attendees the opportunity to share lessons learned from the implementation of ERA; understand the programmatic, policy, and system changes needed at the local, state, and federal levels to ensure sustainability and meet the needs of all renters; and develop a blueprint for advancing ERA and tenant protections into the future.
+Please join NLIHC in Washington, D.C., for our ERASE National Convening on October 17, 2022.
+The convening, “Emergency Rental Assistance: A Path to a Permanent Program,” will provide attendees the opportunity to share lessons learned from the implementation of emergency rental assistance (ERA); understand the programmatic, policy, and system changes needed at the local, state, and federal levels to ensure sustainability and meet the needs of all renters; and develop a blueprint for advancing ERA and tenant protections into the future.
 For more information, please contact Tori Bourret at [email protected].

 Department of the Treasury

 Deputy Secretary of the Treasury Wally Adeyemo convened a roundtable with local and tribal governments on August 3 to discuss how they are deploying State and Local Fiscal Recovery Funds (SLFRF) to effectively serve communities of color and marginalized communities.
 Learn more here.